salsadigitalauorg/minisite/README.md

 2. ~~Make module installable in CI~~
 3. ~~Add fixture creating test helpers to work with dynamic fixture archives during tests~~
-4. ~~Add valid end-to-end UI test to nake sure that straightforward configuration works.~~
+4. ~~Add valid end-to-end UI test to make sure that straightforward configuration works.~~
 5. Add other tests:
+    - ~~Validation: invalid archive format~~
+    - Validation: invalid archive contents - invalid structure (no top-level)
+    - Validation: invalid archive contents - not allowed files
     - Use node alias as minisite path prefix (not clear how to serve from root of the site).
     - Show file description (or whatever other field we can use) to replace the file name with this label value on node view.
-    - Validation: invalid archive format
-    - Validation: invalid archive size
-    - Validation: invalid archive contents - not allowed files
-    - Validation: invalid archive contents - invalid structure (no top-level)
 6. Fix coding standards.
 7. Remove obsolete and stale code.
 8. Assess and simplify config schema, field names etc.